Sorry, you need to enable JavaScript to visit this website.

 Where can I confirm that a short-term or vacation rental property is licensed?

-The status of a Short-Term or Vacation Rental License may be determined using Scout, DLCP's consolidated online platform used to verify licenses and permits.
-Sites that list short-term and vacation rentals are also required to list the host’s license number as part of the listing.
+To confirm the existence of a license, use boss.dc.gov.
+Select “Global Search” from the Search section on the left-hand menu.
+Sites that list short-term and vacation rentals are also required to list the host’s license number as part of the listing

 Can a host hold a Short-Term Rental and Bed and Breakfast License?

 Yes, it is possible; however, given the onerous requirements associated with a Bed and Breakfast License and accompanying Home Occupancy Permit (HOP), DLCP recommends not having a Bed and Breakfast License and a Short-Term Rental License.
-If you would like to cancel your Bed and Breakfast License, please complete the Basic Business License Online Cancellation Request Form to begin the process.
+If you would like to cancel your Bed and Breakfast License, please go to boss.dc.gov and select the “Amend/Cancel Business License” option from the Business License section of the left-hand menu

 Do you have a rental property in the District of Columbia?